Thibodaux, Louisiana: Education

 Lafourche Parish is in the service area of Fletcher Technical Community College.

 Media

 The local newspaper is The Daily Comet.
 It was founded in 1889 as Lafourche Comet.
 It was owned by The New York Times Company from 1979 until 2011.
 The company sold this and other regional newspapers to Halifax Media Group.

-Cable television and Internet are provided in Thibodaux by Reserve Telecommunications, AT&T, and Charter Spectrum.
+Cable television and Internet are provided in Thibodaux by Charter Spectrum, U-verse TV, and REV.